Fiserv/TTPPackage/README.md

 }
 ```

-Use the code snippet below to perform a cancel (void) transaction using a referenceTransactionId.
+Use the code snippet below to perform a capture transaction using a referenceTransactionId.
 At least one reference transaction identifier must be provided to perform a capture.

 ```Swift